nietaki/hoplon/README.md

 # ![Hoplon](assets/hoplon_text_200.png)

-Hoplon is a package that helps you verify that the code in your project's dependencies contains exactly what's on their GitHub and no other malicious code.
+~~Hoplon is a package that helps you verify that the code in your project's dependencies contains exactly what's on their GitHub and no other malicious code.~~

-Check out [nietaki/suffixer](https://github.com/nietaki/suffixer) to see how it works in practice.

-**NOTE**: Hoplon is still in early stage of development and might not be stable enough for your needs.
+Hoplon is a set of tools to create and share signed "audits" describing the security status of hexpm (or other) packages.
+It allows you to maintain a collection of "trusted keys" - people whose audits you can fetch and take into account when assessing packages you (want to) use.

+See CodeBEAM STO [presentation slides](https://slides.com/nietaki/trust-issues/) for details.
+Video of the talk coming soon.

 [![travis badge](https://travis-ci.org/nietaki/hoplon.svg?branch=master)](https://travis-ci.org/nietaki/hoplon)
 [![Hex.pm](https://img.shields.io/hexpm/v/hoplon.svg)](https://hex.pm/packages/hoplon)